People's Pension bereavement: 0300 2000 555 – no probate needed

 How long it takes

 The People’s Pension aims to process bereavement claims once all required documents have been received.
-Based on published information and comparable providers, a typical timeline is:
+A typical timeline:

 Cases take longer when: